isc-projects/bind9/PLATFORMS.md

 In general, this version of BIND will build and run on any POSIX-compliant system with a C99-compliant C compiler, BSD-style sockets with RFC-compliant IPv6 support, POSIX-compliant threads, and the OpenSSL cryptography library.
-An atomic operations support from compiler is needed, either in form of builtin operatins, C11 atomics or Interlocked family of functions on Windows.
+Atomic operations support from the compiler is needed, either in the form of builtin operations, C11 atomics or the Interlocked family of functions on Windows.

 ISC regularly tests BIND on many operating systems and architectures, but lacks the resources to test all of them.
 Consequently, ISC is only able to